Shenmarukai/UR3e-HandTracking-Control/README.md

 - Close and open the Robotiq grippers by piching the thumb and index finger together.
 - Stop control boy making a fist with each respective hand and moving hands away from the virtal robotic end effector positions.

-* Source code the LeapMotionC.exe program is provided and can be edited and recompiled by linking the LeapMotionSDK into your coding environment
+* Source code for the LeapMotionC.exe program is provided as Leap and can be edited and recompiled by linking the LeapMotionSDK into your coding environment

 Control System Diagram: